fuhrwerk/cytodata-hackathon-2023/README.md

-# Organising a Cytodata hackathon at CSC
+# Organising a Cytodata 2023 Hackathon at CSC

 CSC hosts [Cytodata 2023 hackation](https://www.helsinki.fi/en/conferences/cytodata-2023/hackathon) on Puhti supercomputing environment.
 Hackathon participant should have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) and be a member of a project which [has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).
 One can use either Puhti web interface (www.puhti.csc.fi) or [SSH client](https://csc-training.github.io/csc-env-eff/hands-on/connecting/ssh-puhti.html) for logging into Puhti.